antecedent/patchwork/README.md

 ### Dismissing a Filter

-If a filter is no longer needed, it can be dismissed:
+When a filter is no longer needed, it can be dismissed:

 	$handle = Patchwork\filter("Cache::fetch", Patchwork\returnValue(42));
 	Patchwork\dismiss($handle);